 Domain security summary

-Losing a domain not only damages your brand but also affects your reputation and SEO.
-Maintaining basic security strategies as above will ensure your domain is difficult to compromise – regardless of your business size.
+Losing a domain name not only causes brand damage but also affects reputation and SEO.
+Maintaining basic security strategies as above will ensure your domain is difficult to compromise – regardless of the business size.

 Guide to updating and effectively managing domain information at the registrar